Abhay and Rani Bang

-Abhay Bang and Rani Bang are Indian activists and community health researchers working in the Gadchiroli district of Maharashtra, India.
-Together, they have overseen a programme that has substantially reduced infant mortality rates, one which has been endorsed by the World Health Organization (WHO) and UNICEF and is now being rolled out across India and in parts of Africa.
-Abhay and Rani Bang also founded the non-profit Society For Education, Action and Research in Community Health (SEARCH), which is involved in rural health service and research.
+Abhay Bang and Rani Bang are Indian activists and community health researchers who work in the Gadchiroli district of Maharashtra, India.

+They have developed initiatives and programs aimed at reducing infant mortality rates.
+Their initiatives have been endorsed by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) for work carried out across India and in parts of Africa.
+Abhay and Rani Bang have also founded the non-profit Society for Education, Action, and Research in Community Health (SEARCH), which is involved in rural health service and research.

-They won the Maharashtra Bhushan Award, and have been awarded honorary doctorates from the Sanjay Gandhi Postgraduate Institute of Medical Sciences at Lucknow.
-SNDT Women's University, Mumbai has also awarded honoris causa to Rani Bang.
-The Lancet described the couple as "the pioneers of health care in rural India".
-Abhay and Rani Bang were the first recipients of the Distinguished Alumni Award from the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
-They were also inducted into the Johns Hopkins Society of Scholars, for their leadership in community-based health care that is helping to save the lives of millions of newborns and children.
-During their careers, the Bangs have helped foster a renaissance in community-based primary health care.
-In 2016, Johns Hopkins University conferred the Distinguished Alumni Award upon them.
+Abhay and Rani Bang won the Maharashtra Bhushan Award, and have been awarded honorary doctorates from the Sanjay Gandhi Postgraduate Institute of Medical Sciences at Lucknow.

+SNDT Women's University in Mumbai has also awarded a doctorate honoris causa to Rani Bang.
+Medical journal The Lancet described the couple as "The pioneers of health care in rural India."
+In 2016, Abhay and Rani Bang were recipients of the Distinguished Alumni Award from the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
+They were also inducted into the Johns Hopkins Society of Scholars for their leadership in community-based health care focusing on newborns and children.
+The Bangs have contributed to the development of community-based primary health care in India.

 Early life

 Abhay Bang

-Abhay Bang was born in Wardha, Maharashtra, India, in 1950 to Thakurdas Bang and Suman Bang.
-His parents were followers of the Sarvodaya movement, inspired by the thought of Mahatma Gandhi.
-His father, a young economist, went to Gandhi to seek his blessings when he was about to go to the United States for his doctoral studies.
-Gandhi said that if he wanted to study economics, he should instead go to the villages of India.
-Thakurdas then cancelled his trip, remaining in India to study the economics of Indian villages.
+Abhay Bang was born in 1950 in Wardha, Maharashtra, India, to Thakurdas Bang and Suman Bang, both adherents of the Sarvodaya movement inspired by Mahatma Gandhi.
+His father, Thakurdas, a young economist, had initially planned to pursue doctoral studies in the United States but, following Gandhi’s counsel to study the lives of India's rural poor instead, chose to remain in India to focus on the economics of village life.

-Abhay spent his childhood in Gandhi's Sevagram Ashram at Wardha, with Gandhi's foremost disciple Acharya Vinoba Bhave.
-Until ninth standard, he studied in a school which followed the tenets of Nai Taleem, a method of practical hands-on education propagated by Gandhi himself.
+Abhay spent his formative years at Gandhi's Sevagram Ashram in Wardha, in the company of prominent Gandhian leaders, including Acharya Vinoba Bhave.
+He received his early education at a school based on the principles of Nai Talim, Gandhi's model of practical, experiential learning.

-When Abhay was 13 years old, he decided, after discussing this with his older brother Ashok, that he would work for villagers' health.
+At the age of 13, after conversations with his elder brother Ashok, Abhay resolved to dedicate his life to improving the health and well-being of India's rural communities.

 Rani Bang

-Rani Chari was born in Chandrapur.
-She came from a family with roots in medical and public service.
+Rani Bang (née Chari) was born in Chandrapur in 1951.
+She came from a family with roots in medical and public services, being the daughter of a doctor and the granddaughter of a prominent Member of Parliament (MP) affiliated with Indian National Congress (INC).